larsfriese/ml_models/README.md

 # ml_models
 Machine Learning (Tensorflow) used in different ways to process/predict captured data.<br>
-This script is capable of analysing predictions of a machine learnin model and giving<br>
+This script is capable of analysing predictions of a machine learning model and giving<br>
 a response about which features are the most important.

 ### Requirements